What Is Telematics?

 Telematics is becoming an increasingly important part of fleet management operations.
 It’s’ sheer adaptability has ensured that it will continue to play an increasingly essential role in fleet management in the future.
 It is already bringing significant benefits in safety, productivity, and, ultimately, profitability, and it will only grow in importance in the coming years.

 Businesses that integrate telematics systems into their operations worldwide should expect to continue to reap significant benefits.
-As fleet owners seek integrations with their personnel management software, company management software, and ERP software, GPS tracking solutions will continue to improve their connection with other operational systems.
+As fleet owners seek integrations with their personnel management software, fleet management software, and ERP software, GPS tracking solutions will continue to improve their connection with other operational systems.

 Telematics is a game-changing automobile technology that collects, stores and sends data from remote vehicles.
 The data is delivered securely over a wireless network, and remote connectivity is established using an in-vehicle electronic device or smartphone.
 The systems combine GPS tracking and onboard diagnostic devices.